platformsh/platformsh-docs/src/gettingstarted/developing/dev-environments/download-code.md

 title: "Download the code"
 weight: 1
 toc: false
+aliases:
+  - "/gettingstarted/dev-environments/download-code.html"
 ---

-If you have already [pushed your code](/gettingstarted/own-code/) to Platform.sh, then you should already have a local repository that you can build from.
+If you have already [pushed your code](/gettingstarted/own-code.html) to Platform.sh, then you should already have a local repository that you can build from.

 Otherwise, it will be necessary to download a local copy of your project first.